-Small, physical items such as groceries and FMCG are perfectly positioned to capitalize on these new purchasing needs.
+Small, physical items such as groceries and FMCG are perfectly positioned to capitalize on these new customer preferences.
 As customers warm up to the idea, it won’t be long until other retail sectors, including B2C and B2B, follow suit.

 Retail roles are getting redefined

-Physical stores have long tracked shopper behavior and purchases to optimize store layouts.
+Physical stores have long-tracked shopper behavior and purchases to optimize retail store layouts.
 Recent research, however, revealed that physical stores could complement eCommerce sales: opening a new location increases traffic to a retailer’s website by 37 percent the following quarter.
 The effect works in the opposite direction, too: Amazon uses its physical stores, Whole Foods, and Amazon Go, to blend in-person and digital experience.

 The pandemic also made many businesses reevaluate their supply chains like never before.
 As demand fluctuated, many customers faced out-of-stocks and delays.
-Retailers are looking to protect their supply chains the next time around, and digitization initiatives help brands reach their resiliency and efficiency goals.
+Retailers are looking to protect supply chains from crisis the next time around, and embrace digital transformation to reach their resiliency and efficiency goals.
 Supply chain improvements like transparency, speed, and shortened delivery times are more important than ever.

 What Are the Key Trends of Digital Transformation Initiatives in Retail?

-Data is essential for predicting demand and quickly reacting to new opportunities.
+Data intelligence is essential for predicting demand and quickly reacting to new opportunities.
 As different ways of connecting software emerge and data transfer increases, there’s never been a better time to keep track of it all.
-Seamless integrations helps retail businesses understand all aspects of the retail process, from inventory management to staff productivity.
+Seamless integrations help retail businesses dig out data-driven insights to understand all aspects of the retail process, from inventory management to staff productivity.

-Connected systems help brands understand how customers are using their products: eCommerce data can identify best-selling products and offer the right, personalized suggestions to customers.
+Connected systems help brands understand how customers are using their products and how to optimize pricing based on this knowledge.
+For example, eCommerce data can identify best-selling products and offer the right, personalized suggestions and discounts to customers.
 CRM data is necessary to understand your best customers and create targeted marketing campaigns to attract more of them.